Here's what nobody's telling you about the quiet collapse of European tech.

 Data Point 3: The Global Recession Trigger.
 Our monitors picked up Larry Fink's warning: a sustained oil price of $150/barrel means global recession.
 The API CEO states reopening the Strait of Hormuz is key to cooling prices.
 This underscores the extreme fragility of the global system Europe is embedded in.
 When BlackRock's boss and oil execs are talking about profound economic implications, tech founders vote with their feet—and their cap tables.
 Building a world-beating company is hard enough without existential macroeconomic threats at your doorstep.

-Europe is becoming a tech incubator for foreign acquirers and exchanges, losing the massive wealth creation and strategic control that comes with housing its own champions.
+Europe is becoming a tech incubator for foreign acquirers and exchanges, losing the massive wealth creation and key control that comes with housing its own champions.

 If you're investing in "global" tech ETFs or funds, you need to audit their exposure.
 A fund might hold a great European-born company like Adyen or Spotify, but if it's listed on the NYSE, the long-term wealth accrues primarily to US capital markets and shareholders.
 The growth story is decoupled from the region of origin.